oracle/weblogic-kubernetes-operator/documentation/staging/content/userguide/managing-domains/model-in-image/common-mounts.md

    attribute that references this directory.

-1. Copy `/tmp/mii-sample/cm-docker-file/Dockerfile` to the staging directory and run a docker build to create your common mount image using a small `busybox` image as the base image.
+1. Copy `/tmp/mii-sample/cm-docker-file/Dockerfile` to the staging directory and run `docker build` to create your common mount image using a small `busybox` image as the base image.

    ```shell